HackYourFuture-CPH/program/courses/Backend/databases/week1/assignment.md

 Now that you've enhanced the database, write queries to:

 1. Find all tasks in a specific category (e.g., "Work")
-2. List tasks ordered by priority (High to Low) and then by due date (earliest first)
+2. List tasks ordered by priority (High to Low) and by due date (earliest first)
 3. Find which category has the most tasks
 4. Get all high priority tasks that are either "In Progress" or "To Do"
 5. Find users who have tasks in more than one category